 San Giovanni di Dio cared for victims of the Black Death, and some of them even received preliminary treatment beneath the paintings.
 This fact certainly lends a relevance to the restoration that did not exist when work first began in 2019.
 Fittingly, AWA has named the project The Art of Healing, honoring the timeless connection between artwork and wellness.

-According to current estimates, Violante Ferroni’s San Giovanni di Dio paintings will be fully conserved and ready for re-installation in December 2020.
-Until then, learn more about the restoration process in a video interview between AWA director Linda Falcone and conservator Elisabeth Wicks.
+Violante Ferroni’s San Giovanni di Dio paintings were fully conserved and ready for re-installation in 2021.
+Learn more about the restoration process in a video interview between AWA director Linda Falcone and conservator Elisabeth Wicks.
 The conversation was part of the Restoration Conversations video series, a collaboration between AWA and The Florentine.

-- Falcone, Linda and Elisabeth Wicks, “Restoration Conversations: Art rescue in progress” (video), The Florentine, November 13, 2020.
+Falcone, Linda and Elisabeth Wicks, “Restoration Conversations: Art rescue in progress” YouTube/The Florentine.
+Streamed November 13, 2020.

-- Golob, Ann, “Rediscovering the Once Visible: Eighteenth-century Florentine Artist Violante Ferroni“, Art Herstory blog, November 16, 2019.
+Golob, Ann, “Rediscovering the Once Visible: Eighteenth-century Florentine Artist Violante Ferroni“, Art Herstory, November 16, 2019.
+Accessed December 5, 2020.

 The Editors of Encyclopaedia Britannica, “Saint John of God“, Encyclopaedia Britannica, March 30, 2020.
 Accessed November 18, 2020.

 “The Art of Healing: What’s the ‘story’?“, Advancing Women Artists website.
 Accessed December 5, 2020.